 Since the opening of Tokyo Metropolitan University, the number of graduates has reached more than 2000, and they have been providing guidance on civil engineering technology to the national government, local governments, JR companies, energy sectors such as construction, electric power, gas, steel and heavy industry, consultants, and educational and research institutes.
 I am active in a position

-Students entering and graduating from Tokyo Metropolitan University and Tokyo Metropolitan University will also be civil servants (servants to citizens) who are needed in the society of the 21st century, and will be in a position of leadership in civil engineering society, and in the new megacities.
+Students entering and graduating from Tokyo Metropolitan University and Tokyo Metropolitan University will also be civil servants (servants to citizens) who are needed in the society of the 21st century.
 We hope to become a person who can lead the future.

 The admission capacity of the graduate school is 35 students per year for the master's course and 6 students for the doctoral course, for a total admission capacity of 88 students.Entrance exams are held in summer and winter for the master's program, and in winter for the doctoral program.In addition, the doctoral course has an admission system for working adults.

 There are 6 professors, 8 associate professors, and 6 assistant professors, for a total of 20 faculty members.
 We operate.